Transforming an entrance bench

 My client’s bench had an old oiled finish, so I sprayed the cleaner all over it and let it sit for a good 15 min.
 I then used a damp cloth and rubbed it all over.
-I rinsed several times until there was no residue on my laundry.
-I let the surface dry for 1 hour.
+I rinsed several times until there was no residue on my cloth.
+I then let the surface dry for 1 hour.

 Step 2 – The colour

 Since the bench was quite dark, I applied 2 coats of Colorantic Sunflower paint and let it dry between coats.
 The paint dries very quickly and also covers very well.

 Step 3 – ” Antiquing ”

 Step 4 – Finishing

-Again I let it dry, but this time it was 2 hours.
+Again I let it dry, but this time it took 2 hours.
 I then applied 2 coats of matte varnish, sanding lightly with 400 grit sandpaper between the 2 coats.

 Here is some important information.

 I could have antiqued it more with a colorful glaze which would have created a more rustic look.
 My client’s decor is rustic and warm, but too rustic was not what they wanted.
 I used varnish rather than wax since the bench is used often by the family so it needed a good resistance.
 The entrance of the house is made of wood, the colour sunflower added beautiful light into this room.